asemio/SZXX/README.md

 ⚠️ **XLSX Hazard #2** ⚠️ String cells use XML-escaping (`&gt;` for ">", `&#x1F600;` for "😀" etc).
 For performance reasons SZXX avoids preemptively unescaping String cells in case they're not used. `SZXX.Xlsx.yojson_cell_parser` already unescapes strings for you.
 If you write your own `cell_parser` and your String cells might contain reserved XML characters (`<`, `>`, `'`, `"`, `&`, etc) you will need to call `SZXX.Xml.unescape` on data coming from String cells.

 ⚠️ **XLSX Hazard #3** ⚠️ Most XLSX applications use the `number` type (OCaml float) to encode Date and DateTime.
 Pass this float to `SZXX.Xlsx.parse_date` or `SZXX.Xlsx.parse_datetime` to decode it.
-The `date` type was only introduced to Excel in 2010 and very XLSX readers/writers use it.
+The `date` type was only introduced to Excel in 2010 and very few XLSX readers/writers use it.

 3. We can finally process our XLSX file.